Kanoya, Kagoshima

-Kanoya is the most populous city in Japan without any connection to railway services, after the abolition of the Ōsumi Line in 1987.
+Kanoya (鹿屋市, Kanoya-shi) is a city in Kagoshima Prefecture, Japan.
+As of 1 March 2024, the city had an estimated population of 98,367 in 46114 households, and a population density of 100 persons per km2.
+The total area of the city is 448.15 km2.
+Kanoya is also popularly called the "Town of Roses".

 Geography

 Kanoya is located approximately at the heart of Ōsumi Peninsula with its city limits running approximately 20 km east and west and 41 km north and south.
 The Takakuma Mountains stretch out into the northwestern part of the city and the Kimotsuki Mountains in the southeast.
 Between both mountain ranges lie the Kasanohara and Kanoyahara plateaus.
 The Kimotsuki Plains spread through the alluvial plains of the Kimotsuki River that runs through central Kanoya.
-In the western part of the city is Kinko Bay which runs down the coast line.
+In the western part of the city is Kinkō Bay (part of Kagoshima Bay) which runs down the coast line.